Kamaleswaran-Lab/transfusionEfficacy/README.md

 ## RBC Transfusion Efficacy Marker

 In this study, we introduced $SpO_2/FiO_2$ (SF) ratio as a more suitable metric for evaluating RBC transfusion effectiveness in non-traumatic ICU patients with respiratory physiologic derangements.
+The SF ratio could be used along with hemoglobin for a better assessment.
+Delta SF measures the RBC transfusion efficicy.

 ### Figure: Baseline Hb vs del SF
 ![Baseline Hb vs del SF](./delSFvsHb_RedCellsT_withCI.png)